RemiVine/academic-kickstart-1/content/extra_materials/Statistics/Class_notes.md

 weight: 1
 ---

+# Some general classnotes for statistics 1.0.1. and exercices

+# Some technical classnotes

 These short classnotes aim to bring some further understanding regarding key concepts in statistics that are not fully covered in class.